alefanalytics/blog/_posts/2021-11-19-xva-1-introduction-ccr-cva.md

 So, usually, models with a small number of factors are favored.
 Furthermore, in terms of pricing methods, nested Monte Carlo or PDE cannot be afforded for exotics and American Monte-Carlo is usually used.

-This difference in pricing models and methods between CCR/CVA and the base pricing done by each trading desk can lead to price and exposure mismatches.
+This difference in pricing models and methods between CCR/CVA and the base pricing done by each trading desk can lead to market value and exposure mismatches.

 ## Computational challenge